 ●The etiology of RCVS is unknown, though the reversible nature of the vasoconstriction suggests an abnormality in the control of cerebrovascular tone.
 (See 'Pathophysiology' above.)

-●The mean age of onset of RCVS is 42 years.
-RCVS affects women two to four times more often than men.
-Children can be affected.
+●RCVS occurs in individuals of all ages and races.
+The mean age of onset of RCVS is 42 years.
+In adults, RCVS affects women two to ten times more often than men.
+In children, RCVS may be more common in boys.
 A variety of diverse conditions have been associated with RCVS including exposure to vasoconstrictive drugs and medications, sexual intercourse, and recent pregnancy.
 (See 'Pathophysiology' above and 'Epidemiology' above.)

 ●The clinical presentation of RCVS is usually dramatic with sudden, severe "thunderclap" headaches that simulate aneurysmal subarachnoid hemorrhage; however, in patients with RCVS, thunderclap headaches often recur over a span of one to four weeks.
 (See 'Clinical features' above.)